wsyhhh/vueTestingSuite/README.md

    Here's an example S3 bucket with the required permissions -
    ![S3 bucket policy](./docs/Bucket-policy.png)

 ### Steps to deploy -
 1. Fork the repository and clone the contents
    ```bash
    git clone https://github.com/<your-username>/vueTestingSuite
    ```
-2. Navigate to Repository settings > Click on secrets
+2. Navigate to Repository settings on the GitHub console > Click on secrets
 3. Add the following secret key value pairs -
    ```python
    AWS_ACCESS_KEY_ID = # AWS users credential details